Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 If an explicit security specification is sufficient to add robustness at test-time, we would expect to see robustness benefits -- higher attacker loss values -- when we add the security specification.
 However, if the \shortname{} is correct, security specification enforcement on adversarially OOD data (and its robustness benefit) improves as components of such data are better reflected in the model training data, so the benefit of a security specification would be tied to the degree of relevant adversarial training.

-\paragraph{Results and discussion} Using the aforementioned white-box gradient-based attack, we find results consistent with earlier work using Attack-Bard's less powerful black-box gradient-based attacks \citep{zaremba2025trading}.
+\paragraph{Results and discussion} Using a strong white-box multimodal attack, we find results consistent with earlier work using Attack-Bard's less powerful black-box multimodal attacks \citep{zaremba2025trading}.
 Specifically, Table \ref{tab:attack_visual_prompt_injection} shows that the non-robust \llava{} model does not obtain strong robustness benefits from the addition of a security specification.
 In fact, its robustness as measured by the attacker loss actually degrades with the addition of the specification, likely due to our use of a stronger attack -- see Section \ref{sec:black_box} for results with the attack of \citet{zaremba2025trading}.

 On the other hand, despite the strength of the attack, the most robust model \doublellava greatly benefits from the addition of the security specification (final two rows of Table \ref{tab:attack_visual_prompt_injection}).
 Notably, \doublellava was trained on data that included PGD attacks with a perturbation budget of $\epsilon=8/255$ ($\ell_{\infty}$ norm), similar to the $\epsilon=16/255$ perturbation budget used in the attacks here. \farellava was created by applying lightweight adversarial finetuning with a smaller perturbation budget of $\epsilon=2/255$, and it obtains smaller benefits (middle two rows of Table \ref{tab:attack_visual_prompt_injection}).
 Jointly, these results thus provide significant support for the \shortname, which states that inference compute's robustness benefits increase as attacked data components are better represented in the training data.